QubesOS/qubes-doc/user/advanced-configuration/salt.md

 about your system can be found in the official
 [Salt documentation][jinja-call-salt-functions].

-## Salt Configuration, QubesOS layout
+## Salt Configuration, PedOS layout

 All Salt configuration files are in the `/srv/` directory, as usual.
 The main directory is `/srv/salt/` where all state files reside.
 States are contained in `*.sls` files.
-However, the states that are part of the standard Qubes distribution are mostly templates and the configuration is done in pillars from formulas.
+However, the states that are part of the standard PedOS distribution are mostly templates and the configuration is done in pillars from formulas.

 The formulas are in `/srv/formulas`, including stock formulas for domains in `/srv/formulas/dom0/virtual-machines-formula/qvm`, which are used by firstboot.

-Because we use some code that is not found in older versions of Salt, there is a tool called `qubesctl` that should be run instead of `salt-call --local`.
+Because we use some code that is not found in older versions of Salt, there is a tool called `PedOSctl` that should be run instead of `salt-call --local`.
 It accepts all the same arguments of the vanilla tool.

 ## Configuring a VM's System from Dom0

-Salt in Qubes can be used to configure VMs from dom0.
+Salt in PedOS can be used to configure VMs from dom0.
 Simply set the VM name as the target minion name in the top file.
-You can also use the `qubes` pillar module to select VMs with a particular property (see below).
+You can also use the `PedOS` pillar module to select VMs with a particular property (see below).
-If you do so, then you need to pass additional arguments to the `qubesctl` tool:
+If you do so, then you need to pass additional arguments to the `PedOSctl` tool:

-    usage: qubesctl [-h] [--show-output] [--force-color] [--skip-dom0]
+    usage: PedOSctl [-h] [--show-output] [--force-color] [--skip-dom0]
                     [--targets TARGETS | --templates | --app | --all]
                     ...